UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Sensitive: Unclear_

-The only sensitivity risks that clearly emerge from the use of this data are those related to the profile pictures and accomodation details of hosts.
+The only sensitivity risks that clearly emerge from the use of this data are those related to the profile pictures and accommodation details of hosts.
 These hosts have posted their information for use on Airbnb, and did not consent to its distribution elsewhere (e.g., in the researchers' dataset, on Mechanical Turk).
 In fact, some of this data can be quite personal (e.g., a photo, an address).
 The researchers did not describe at any point the steps they took to ensure anonymity of their subjects, nor did they confirm if their Institutional Review Board had reviewed their research.
 While it is of course possible the researchers did take robust steps in this regard, we cannot pass judgement on this criteria with the limited information provided.

 ### Summary of Assessment, Edelman and Luca 2014.